liviaguimaraes92/testedeezer/README.md

 📩 Aviso:

-A api do deezer implementa politica de CORS necessário instalação no chromes para resolver o problema.
+A api do deezer implementa politica de CORS necessário instalação no chromes para ter acesso a API.